mishelaalam/3D-city-dashboard/README.md

 "residential built before 1980"
 "show buildings worth less than $500,000"
 "office towers with more than 20 floors"
-"reset"  ← clears all filters
+"reset"  <- clears all filters
 ```

+### Address Search
+- Type any street name or building name in the search bar
+- Results appear in a dropdown instantly
+- Click a result to select and highlight that building

 ### Saving Projects
-1. Enter a username in the **Sign In** panel
+1. Enter a username in the Sign In panel
-2. Run an AI query — matched buildings are highlighted in yellow
+2. Run an AI query — matched buildings highlight yellow
-3. Enter a project name → click **Save**
+3. Enter a project name and click Save
 4. Click any saved project to re-apply its filter

 ### Fabrication Mode
 1. Optionally run an AI query to filter buildings first
-2. Click **⚙ Fabrication Mode** in the header
+2. Click Fabrication Mode in the header
 3. A cyan toolhead animates along the footprints of matched buildings
 4. The traced path glows cyan; ghost path shows upcoming trajectory
 5. Click again to stop